paulwizviz/learn-microservices/README.md

 These techniques are suited for systems of any scale, but you will find them most useful for large-scale enterprise systems.

-Do not think of this as a textbook, but as a living document that will evolve with the ongoing learning and diverse viewpoints of the community.
+This is not a textbook, but as a living document that will evolve with the ongoing learning and diverse viewpoints of the community.

-In the age of AI, you can use the techniques in this handbook as a form of system prompt to guide AI agents in generating robust solutions.

 ## Our Hypothetical Scenario

 For your journey, imagine you are part of a fictional company, **Datum**.
 Its mission is to build a centralised system that allows other businesses, like banks or regulated firms, to outsource their complex and critical Know Your Customer (KYC) processes.

-As a non-domain expert, you might ask: What exactly is KYC?

 At its core, KYC is the essential due diligence process of verifying a client's identity and assessing the potential risks of doing business with them.
 The primary objective is to prevent a company, like Datum's clients, from being used for illegal activities, such as money laundering or terrorism financing, making it a cornerstone of modern regulatory compliance.